Academic Progress

 Academic Dismissal

-• A student will be academically dismissed from the college when they are unable to achieve a minimum 2.0 semester grade point average at the conclusion of the probationary semester (Summer and Winterim terms included).
+- A student will be academically dismissed from the college when they are unable to achieve a minimum 2.0 Comprehensive Term GPA° at the conclusion of the probationary semester (Summer and Winterim terms included).

-• An academic dismissal may be appealed to the Academic Review Board.
+- An academic dismissal may be appealed to the Academic Review Committee.

-• If the Academic Review Committee reverses the dismissal, the student will remain on academic probation and can register for the next term.
+- If the appeal reverses the dismissal, the student will be placed on academic probation and can register for the next term.

-• The college administration will drop a dismissed student from their registered courses in the next term with no financial penalty.
+- A dismissed student will be dropped from their registered courses in the next term.

 Second Academic Dismissal

-The Vice President of Student Development and Enrollment Management shall inform the student in writing of his/her dismissal under this policy and of the right to appeal such dismissal.
+The Dean of Students Office shall inform students in writing of his/her/their dismissal under this policy and of the right to appeal such dismissal.

-A student seeking to appeal academic dismissal or seeking readmission prior to expiration of the dismissal period must write a letter of appeal to the Academic Review Committee c/o the Office of the Dean of Students, which appeal must be received at least fourteen (14) calendar days prior to the commencement of the semester for which readmission is sought.
+A student seeking to appeal academic dismissal or seeking readmission prior to expiration of the dismissal period must write a letter of appeal to the Academic Review Committee c/o the Dean of Students Office, which appeal must be received at least fourteen (14) calendar days prior to the commencement of the semester for which readmission is sought.

-The Academic Review Committee shall be composed of the Dean of Students, one counselor, the Director of Accessibility Services, and three (3) faculty members from each of the three (3) academic schools.
+The Academic Review Committee shall be composed of the Dean of Students, one counselor, the Director of Educational Opportunity and Cultural Engagement, the Director of Accessibility Services, and two (2) faculty members from each of the three (3) academic schools.
 The Academic Review Committee shall have jurisdiction to (a) determine appeals by students who have been academically dismissed, and (b) consider applications for readmission following academic dismissal.

-The Academic Review Committee will make a determination on the appeal and notify the student in writing of its decision prior to the first day of classes of the semester commencing after the filing of the appeal.
+The Academic Review Committee shall determine the appeal and notify the student in writing of its decision prior to the first day of classes of the semester commencing after the filing of the appeal.
 The decision of the Academic Review Committee shall be the final decision of the college.